-The Pie-IX BRT will consist of 17 stations (15 in Montréal and 2 in Laval) spread out over 11 km of Pie-IX Boulevard, between Saint-Martin Boulevard in Laval and Pierre-De Coubertin Avenue in Montréal.
-In 2022, the Pie-IX BRT will supply 70,000 rides per day.
+The Pie-IX BRT will have 17 stations (15 in Montréal and two in Laval), spread out over 11 km of Pie-IX Boulevard between Saint-Martin Boulevard in Laval and Pierre-De Coubertin Avenue in Montréal.
+Expected to be up and running in 2022, it will serve more than 70,000 customers a day.

-- Electronic display indicating upcoming bus schedules in real time
+- Electronic displays showing upcoming bus departures in real time

 - Safe pedestrian access

-- Frequency comparable to the métro during rush hours
+- Frequency comparable to that of the métro during peak periods

 - Lanes reserved exclusively for buses

 The Pie-IX BRT will offer a frequency comparable to that of the métro during peak periods.

 The City of Montréal will use the BRT project to upgrade its water and sewer networks, which are currently at the end of their useful lives.
 The City will reconstruct the foundation, road, sidewalks and grass medians of Pie-IX Boulevard between Henri-Bourassa Boulevard and Pierre-De Coubertin Avenue.

 The project will improve residents’ surroundings by planting several hundred trees, widening sidewalks, refurbishing the road, medians and lighting, and installing new traffic lights.
 The improvements will create a multifunctional environment where public transportation will be an important part of residents’ travel habits.

 The integrated Pie-IX BRT project will have stations all the way to Laval and involve:

 - The construction of a park-and-ride lot on Saint-Martin Boulevard

 - The refurbishment of the parking lot at the Centre de la nature de Laval

 - The addition of bike lanes on Saint-Martin and De la Concorde boulevards